ARaveala/ft_transendence_dev_docu/sqllite.md

 Easy to set up no server required
 Often used in mobile apps and browser extensions check how compatible SQLlite is against modules

+---
+ai dump because im going down a rabit hole
+What is SQLite?
+Think of SQLite as a tiny, self-contained database that lives in a single file on your computer.
+Unlike larger databases like PostgreSQL, it doesn't need a separate server running to work.
+It's a serverless database that is perfect for a single program or a single person to use at one time.

+Because it's just a file, you can't have multiple players from different computers all trying to change it at the same time over the internet.

+The Key to Remote Play
+This is where your central game server comes in.
+For remote play, players don't talk to the SQLite file.
+They connect to your server, which acts as the game's central hub.

+The server has two main jobs:

+Handling Live Gameplay: It runs the game logic in real-time, processing things like player movements and scoring updates.
+All the players send their actions to this server, and the server sends back what everyone needs to see on their screens.
+This communication happens very quickly using an API.

+Managing the Database: Only the server talks to the SQLite database file.
+It's the one that decides when to save or load information.

+Handling Different Types of Game Data
+To make this work, you need to think about two kinds of data:

+Live Data: This is the temporary, fast-changing information during a game, like a player's current score or the position of the ball.
+This data is kept in the server's temporary memory so it can be accessed almost instantly without slowing the game down.

+Persistent Data: This is the long-term information you want to save.
+Once a game or tournament is finished, the server takes the final results from its temporary memory and saves it to the SQLite database.
+This includes player names, final scores, and tournament details.

+This way, the game stays fast and responsive, and your data is safely stored in the database for later use.